Natural Beauty Activities

 The 215-foot tall bridge was carved out of limestone by Cedar Creek as part of the karst terrain created by erosion.
 “Our bedrock is fairly soft as rocks go and the topography we have here up and down the Shenandoah Valley is like a honeycomb of caves, caverns, and cracks,” says Jones.

 With 1,500 acres, today’s Natural Bridge State Park offers much more than the bridge.
 Find beautiful forests, rolling meadows, mountain vistas, the James River valley, and cascading 30-foot waterfall.
-Among the park’s six miles of hiking trails is the universally-accessible Cedar Creek Trail that leads from the bridge to the Monacan Village, Lost River, and Lace Falls.
+Among the park’s six miles of hiking trails is the universally-accessible Cedar Creek Trail that leads from the bridge to Salt Peter Cave, Lost River, and Lace Falls.

 Both the nearly two-mile Buck Hill Trail and three-mile Blue Ridge Trail offer stunning views of the Appalachian and Blue Ridge Mountains.